How do I know if I’ve passed the Check?

 You’ll then have the opportunity to explain why you believe you should pass the Check and respond to the information we have about you that has caused the Interim Negative Notice.

-If you fail the Check, you will be given a Negative Notice, which means you can’t do child-related work, effective from the date listed on the notice.
+If you fail the Check you'll be given a Negative Notice, which means you can’t do child-related work, effective from the date listed on the notice.

 A copy of your Negative Notice is sent to all organisations you have listed with us, but they are not told of the reason for the Negative Notice.
 By law, you must (in writing) tell all organisations where you do child-related work about the Negative Notice within seven days of being given the notice.